-There is a tendency for gold mineralisation to be focused in anticlines within strata of the South Alligator Group and lower parts of the Finniss River Group.
+Orogenic lithologies.
+Recent semi-cemented scree deposits occupy the lower hillslopes while fluviatile sands, gravels and black soil deposits mask the river/creek flats areas.
+There is a tendency for gold mineralisation to be focused in the D3 anticlinal structures within strata of the South Alligator Group and lower parts of the Finniss River Group.
 This sequence evolved from initial low energy shallow basinal sedimentation to higher energy deeper water flysch facies.
-A water-lain tuffaceous component is present and the prospective sequence has been intruded by pre orogenic mafic sills.
+Gold mineralisation is preferably confined to the suitable litho-structural sites in the biotite-hornfels contact facies.